 Not only is Twitter a platform to share your research, website, and/or blog, but you can also use it share or aggregate knowledge/information.
 You can do so by creating Twitter threads, building Twitter moments, and curating a rocur account (see examples in section on Learning, above):

 It’s also kosher to pat yourself on the back – Twitter is a great place to share your hard work!

 And, there are always people looking to amplify others’ voices, by curating lists that they make publicly available.

 If you’re still skeptical of Twitter or think that this may be a huge time sink, you can take 1-2 hours to create a passive Twitter presence by setting up an account and tweeting about a few choice things relevant to your interests, and pinning a tweet that links to a recent publication or your personal website.
 You can also choose to get updates when you follow specific Twitter accounts.

 "Scientists, Meet Twitter!" originated from a discussion between Priya Shukla, Ph.D.
-Student at UC Davis and Forbes Contributor, Sabah Ul-Hasan, Ph.D.
-Candidate at UC Merced and President - Executive Director of The Biota Project, and Alex Ip, Founder & Editor of The Xylom and a Climate Reality Leader trained by former US Vice President and Nobel Laureate Al Gore.
+Student at UC Davis and Forbes Contributor, Sabah Ul-Hasan, Postdoctoral Scholar-Lecturer at The Scripps Research Institute and Executive Director of The Biota Project, and Alex Ip, Founder & Editor of The Xylom.

 They are joined by (in alphabetical order) Vidya Balasubramanyam, Wendy Bohon, Roisin Conneely, David Coyle, Rutuja Dhamale, Leni Krsova, Bethann Garramon Merkle, Michelle Neil, Meredith Schmehl, and Matt Wilkins, who provided content and assisted with the editing process.